HowMuchDoINeed.co logo

 How to measure electrical cable size UK?

-Use a calliper to measure the bare copper conductor’s diameter.
-Do not include insulation.
-Calculate the area in mm², or compare to a known cable size for reference.
+Use a calliper on the bare copper conductor.
+Don't include the insulation in your measurement — that's just the wrapper, not the cable size.
+Calculate the area in mm², or hold it next to a known cable size for a quick comparison.

 How to measure electrical cable size UK calculator?